Research with us!

 The Centre especially welcomes enquiries from those working across government, industry and the third sector in the UK and internationally.
 We are keen to expand our network of contacts, so please get in touch to discuss possible ways of working together.

 Postdoctoral scholars interested in visiting the Centre for a specific research purpose should directly contact the staff member(s) interested in that area.
 All other applicants should send a CV, a 1-page outline of what they will do during the visit.
 Applicants should explain how their interests intersect with those of the Centre and how their visit will be of mutual benefit.
-Enquiries should be made directly to the Director, Noortje Marres: N dot Marres at warwick dot ac dot uk.
+Enquiries should be made directly to the Director of Research, Nate Tkacz: N dot Tkacz at warwick dot ac dot uk.

 Students and alumni